 What is Labo Camp?

-The Japanese do not view summer camp as an opportunity to simply relax and have free time.
-Their time at camp is short, and Labo camps offer a variety of programs.
-So the participants want to get the most out of their time at camp, and there is a busy schedule planned.
+Labo Camp is a unique camp program that is not merely an opportunity to simply relax and have free time!
+Time at camp is short, and the participants want to get the most out of their time at camp.
+Labo camps offer a variety of programs, and there is a busy schedule planned.
 There will be a lot of children at camp — up to 600 at some camps! — and many will be young children on their first trip away from home.
 With so many young campers, and given the Japanese tendency to plan everything super-well, you will probably find Labo camp to be much more strictly organized than camps in other countries, with set times for certain activities, and little room for changes from the schedule.

 At Labo Summer Camp you will meet other young people from all over Japan and around the world.
 Meeting new friends is an important part of Labo Camp!
 There is a busy schedule planned at camp.

 - Outdoor Activities…